pumpnineteen/DrinkOMatic/README.md

 /dom edit -- toggles edit mode<br>

 when you turn on edit mode, special green buttons appear, if you drag any of your buttons into one of the green buttons, it will then become a special <b>BoundButton</b>.<br>
-<b>BoundButton</b> are only movable while edit mode is on
+<b>BoundButton</b> are only movable while edit mode is on.<br>
 <b>BoundButton</b> can have keybinds.
 Add keybinds to your BoundButtons by turning on keybind mode.
-You don't need to be in edit mode for keybind mode to work.
+You don't need to be in edit mode for keybind mode to work.<br>

 If you have suggestions, don't hesitate to ask.
 I know it's very barebones at the moment, but it is functional.